AjayLiu/sheep-or-goat/README.md

    ```
 2. Create and train your model as outlined in https://youtu.be/XfoYk_Z5AkI
 3. Upload your model (.pkl) in path/models
-4. Publish the site on Heroku using continuous git integration. :tada:

 ### Development

 To run the website, use something like the [VSCode Code Runner Extension](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) to run app.py.
 Then you can view the site using the URL provided from the command line output.

+### Deployment
+1. Publish the site on Heroku using continuous git integration. :tada:

 <!-- LICENSE -->
 ## License